-It was late morning, and the truckers filed through the Pilot Travel Center door, one after another.
-They were from Wisconsin, Kentucky, Canada, Michigan.
-Their trucks outside held everything from meat and toys, to milk products, paper rolls, tobacco, alcohol, and auto parts.
+On a typical morning in a Pilot Travel Center along I-94 in Dexter, Michigan, truckers filed through the doors.
+They were from all over: Wisconsin, Kentucky, Canada, and Michigan.
+Their trucks outside held everything from meat and toys, to milk products, paper rolls, tobacco, alcohol, auto parts, and more.

 There are more than 1,500 truck stops in the U.S., according to the combined reported locations by the three giants, Pilot Flying J, T/A (TravelCenters of America), and Love’s.

-The inventory in the stores is huge, including clothing, hats, gloves and the like, and 12-volt products such as televisions, toaster ovens, coffee makers, truck accessories such as CB radio equipment and hazmat placards, audiobooks, movies, video games and, at least at this Pilot, Beanie Babies and beaded jewelry.
+The inventory in the stores is huge and can include clothing, hats, gloves, and the like.
+They also carry 12-volt products such as televisions, toaster ovens, coffee makers, truck accessories such as CB radio equipment and hazmat placards, audiobooks, movies, and video games.
+They also offer all kinds of hardware and vehicle-related products.